Photocatalytic reduction of carbon dioxide based on p-type semiconductors

-Due to the rapid growth in the industry and human population, fossil fuels, such as coal, petroleum and natural gas, have been vastly consumed, causing energy crisis and environmental problems.
-As a result, generated wastes cause not only poisoning of water and air, but are also responsible for emissions of enormous amounts of greenhouse gases, in particular CO2, into atmosphere.
+Due to the rapid growth in the industry and human population, fossil fuels, such as coal, petroleum, and natural gas, have been vastly consumed, causing energy crisis and environmental problems.
+As a result, generated wastes cause not only poisoning of water and air, but are also responsible for emissions of enormous amounts of greenhouse gases, in particular CO2, into the atmosphere.
 Therefore it is important to develop new methods of sustainable fuels production.
-Utilization of photocatalytic reduction of CO2 seems to be a promising strategy for clean and environmentally friendly conversion of CO2 to valuable carbon-based fuels.
-Moreover, this approach is particularly sustainable due to utilization of solar energy.
+The utilization of photocatalytic reduction of CO2 seems to be a promising strategy for clean and environmentally friendly conversion of CO2 to valuable carbon-based fuels.
+Moreover, this approach is particularly sustainable due to the utilization of solar energy.

 The main goal of the project is therefore the development of p-type semiconducting photocatalysts, used alone or in combination with n-type semiconductors, for a more efficient solar fuels production encompassing one- and multi-electron CO2 reduction.